ericboszin/cicd-microservices-app/README.md

 ## Deploying Microservices App to GKE (CI/CD)
 This repository is enabled with GitHub workflows (see `.github/workflows`) which automate the manual tasks and commands performed above.
 The workflows are based on the guide [here](https://docs.github.com/en/actions/deployment/deploying-to-your-cloud-provider/deploying-to-google-kubernetes-engine).
 > NOTE: Changes to the WebApp Microservice will require an update to the Frontend service.
 Line 23 in `App.js` must be updated with the URL of the WebApp Loadbalancer upon re-deploy; and the frontend must be rebuilt and redeployed as a result.
 Parametarizing this URL is a future enhancement.
+### Blue/Green Deployement Scheme
+To test out the Blue/Green deployment scheme, perform the following:
+1. In `sa-frontend/App.js` change line 49 by adding "(Blue)"to the title
+2. In `resource-manifests-gke/sa-frontend/deployment.yml` edit the deployement to be named `sa-frontend-blue`
+3. In the same location, ensure the `service.yml` points to the `sa-frontend-blue` selector
+4. Push the code to build and deploy teh deployement and service
+5. Update line 49 in `sa-frontend/App.js` from "Blue" to "Green"
+6. In `resource-manifests-gke/sa-frontend/deployment.yml` edit the deployement to be named `sa-frontend-green`
+7. When you are ready, open the frontend page and you will see it has "Blue" ion the title
+8. In a new terminal, navigate to `resource-manifests-gke/sa-frontend` and modify `service.yml` to point to the `sa-frontend-green` selector
+9. Execute `kubectl apply -f service.yml`
+10. Go back to your browser and refresh the page a few times.
+After a few seconds, you should now see that the title went from having "Blue" to having "Green"